InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

 fall generally into: -

 -   AWS AMI creation (using Packer)
--   AWS CLuster creation (using Terraform)
+-   AWS Cluster creation (using Terraform)
 -   Uploading of test data and process execution

 ## Install Python